alexlee22/indoor-tracking-blog/_posts/2016-07-19-further-look-into-hotfix.markdown

         {

         # - NOTE - # An old concept of removing the 'crashed' server before extracting the data from the beacondetections collection.
-The port in which it checks is consistant, therefore will allways remove the existing server.
-May be needed if more resets are occuring but is currently not active.
+The port in which it checks is consistent, therefore will always remove the existing server.
+May be needed if more resets are occurring but is currently not active.
         #sudo kill `sudo lsof -t -i:9000`